Affinity Designer offers several ways of choosing colours for your design.

 To access PANTONE® Colours:

 On the Swatches panel (or pop-up Swatches panel), from the category pop-up menu, select your preferred PANTONE palette.

-To display the PANTONE® Colour name and number, click on the Swatches panel's Panel Preferences menu and select Appearance > Show as List.
-Alternatively, you can select a category from the Swatches panel (for example, PANTONE + Solid Coated-V2) and use the search window to locate a specific colour within that category.
+To display the PANTONE® Colour name and number, select the Swatches panel's Panel Preferences menu and choose Show as List.

 Printing to PDF will allow you to include printer marks, including registration marks assigned with registration black (100%C:100%M:100%Y:100%K).
-However, you can add this registration colour as a swatch that can be assigned to an object on the page, creating an on-page registration mark.
+Registration black will appear on any PANTONE or additional spot colours added.
+You can add this registration colour as a swatch that can be assigned to an object on the page, creating an on-page registration mark.